vijayakumar-psg587/fb_api_nestjs/README.md

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).

+## Run the app
+Now all you also continuously build and run the app after every change using circleci.
+Dockerbuild is automated in circleci (Although you need the following environment vars setup in circle ci before u run) To run the image , remove the comments for the "run" step  - Run the app in config.yml Or if you wish to checkin then continue with just running circleci
+#
+MONGODB_DOCKER_HOST
+MONGODB_DOCKER_SCHEMA
+MONGODB_DOCKER_PORT
+MONGODB_DOCKER_USERNAME
+MONGODB_DOCKER_PASSWORD
+MONGODB_DOCKER_DATABASE
+MONGODB_DOCKER_NEW_QPARAMS
+POOL_SIZE
+KEEP_ALIVE_DELAY
+SOCKER_TIMEOUT_MS
+DELAY_ITR
+RETRIES